roman-ellerbrock/QuTree/README.md

 ### Homebrew

-Installation is easy using HomeBrew (on OS X) or LinuxBrew (on Linux):
+To install QuTree using HomeBrew (on OS X) or LinuxBrew (on Linux), run:
 ```
 brew tap sseritan/qu-tree
 brew install qu-tree